List network interfaces on Linux

 How can I test if my network configuration is correct?

 Test if you can reach or access both devices on your network as outside of it.
 This way you know that your IP address and gateway is correctly set up.
-If you can only access remote systems by IP address, then check your name server configuration, typically stored in /etc/resolv.conf.
+If you can only access remote systems by IP address, then check your name server configuration.
+This is typically stored in the /etc/resolv.conf file.
 Another useful tool to test your system, including your network configuration, is by using auditing tool Lynis.
 It will test for connectivity of the name servers and retrieves the most important parts of the network settings.